devonpmack/react-pokedex-workshop/README.md

 You may have noticed that when you click on Bulbasaur it shows his type as Poison.
 What's going on?

-In the newest generation of Pokemon , they made Bulbasaur actually have two types!
+In the newest generation of Pokemon, they made Bulbasaur actually have two types!
 If you go to [his page on the Pokemon website](https://www.pokemon.com/us/pokedex/bulbasaur) we can see that he's grass and poison.
 We are only showing his first type so we should update our code to show the second one as well.

 There are two different approaches to this that are both valid.
 1. Assume that a Pokemon  can only ever have 2 types and check for the case to display 2 types.